by Ken L. Smith Breast

 If you are currently lactating and want to express your milk manually, this should help you to accomplish that.
-If you are not lactating and you wish to establish lactation, you can follow the following steps, and even though you are not seeing milk come out, doing the same steps as often as you would as if you were breastfeeding, will help you to reach your goal.
+If you are not lactating and you wish to establish lactation, you can follow the following steps, and even though you will not see milk come out for a while, doing the same steps as often as you would as if you were breastfeeding will help you to reach your goal.

-The best method of removing milk from your breasts is by allowing your infant or partner to suckle with his or her mouth.
-Your breasts are designed to produce milk when a tongue presses your areolar area (darker pigmented circle surrounding your nipple) up against the roof of your mouth, applying a slight suction to carry away your milk as it is produced.
+The best method of removing milk from your breasts (or inducing your breasts to re-lactate) is by allowing your infant or partner to suckle with his or her mouth.
+Your breasts are designed to produce milk when a tongue presses your areolar area (darker pigmented circle surrounding your nipple) up against the roof of their mouth, applying a slight suction to carry away your milk as it is produced.

 If you want to manually express (express by hand) your milk from your breasts, you can start by standing in the front of a mirror (just this first time).
-Look at your left breast and imagine that you can see the numbers of a clock circling around your nipple, at the outer circumference of your areola with the 12 at the center of the upper side of your breast.
+Look at your left breast and imagine that you can see the numbers of a clock circling around your nipple, at the outer circumference of your areola, with the 12 at the center of the upper side of your breast.
+The 6 is directly below your nipple, and the 3 and the 9 are on opposite sides of your nipple.

 Method for Smaller (A-cup through C-cup) Breasts: